RuthAndRoth/Ruth/Skins/Robin Wood Templates/README.md

 ## Usage for Ruth/Roth 2.0

-Permission to post Robin Wood's Avatar UV Templates in Ruth/Roth and to post on the GitHub reporistory was provided by Robin on 5-Apr-2019.
+Permission to post Robin Wood's Avatar UV Templates in Ruth/Roth and to post on the GitHub repository was provided by Robin Wood on 5-Apr-2019.

 > Outworldz (Fred Beckhusen) on 1-Apr-2019:
 > I have asked Robin Wood for permission to include her templates.